Elevating The Home Builder Customer Experience

 • Deploy follow-up sequences

-• Send relevant and thoughtful newsletters
+• Send relevant and thoughtful newsletters and updates

 • Add value through resources, advice, and guidance